fatedier/frp/README.md

   `ssh -oPort=6000 test@x.x.x.x`

-### Visit your web service in LAN by specific domain
+### Visit your web service in LAN by custom domains

-Sometimes we need to expose a local web service behind a NAT network to others for testing with your own domain and unfortunately we can't resolve a domain to a local ip.
+Sometimes we want to expose a local web service behind a NAT network to others for testing with your own domain name and unfortunately we can't resolve a domain name to a local ip.

 Howerver, we can expose a http or https service using frp.

-1. Modify frps.ini, configure a http reverse proxy named [web] and set http port as 8080, custom domain as www.yourdomain.com:
+1. Modify frps.ini, configure a http reverse proxy named [web] and set http port as 8080, custom domain as `www.yourdomain.com`:

   ```ini
   # frps.ini